TOP 19 PRODUCTIVITY HACKS FOR DESKTOP JOBS

 Use your imagination for a minute or write down how you imagine your day.
 Just picture it, but in a way that you like.
 No scary, stressful and melodramatic negativity.
 Think of an ideal day.
 This will get you in a better mood and you start off motivated.

 But keep it fun, always walk openly through the day, with no expectations.
-Example: Visualize how you have a first success moment in the morning, have lunch with a colleague where you learn something interesting and you finish your work at 5pm and walk home.
+Imagine starting your day with a small win, learning something new over lunch with a colleague, and wrapping up work at 5 pm before heading home.

 2. Day Planning